-Some people ask before applying for a trade mark whether they need a trade mark attorney or trade mark lawyer to assist in protecting their brand.
-For the relatively small costs involved, we certainly recommend you use a legal expert to handle your trade mark registration.
+Some people ask before applying for a trademark whether they need a trademark attorney to assist in protecting their brand.
+For the relatively small costs involved, we certainly recommend you use a legal expert to handle your trademark registration.

-- Saving you time.
-Understanding the entire trade mark process and dealing with bureaucracy takes time and energy.
-Trade mark lawyers deal with this on a daily basis and know the system inside-out.
+Understanding the entire trademark process and dealing with bureaucracy takes time and energy.
+Trademark lawyers deal with this on a daily basis and know the system inside-out.